pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 ---------------------

-The files listed above will be included automatically in your :term:`Source Distribution (or "sdist")`.
+The files listed above will be included automatically in your :term:`source distribution <Source Distribution (or "sdist")>`.
 If you want to control what goes in this explicitly, see :ref:`Using MANIFEST.in`.

 The final :term:`Built Distribution`  will have the Python files in the